-- Site establishment and enabling works including ground preparation, construction of the internal access tracks, preliminary civil works and drainage works. - Installation of steel post and framing system for the solar panels. - Installation of steel post and framing system for the solar panels. - Installation of underground cabling (trenching) and installation of inverter stations. - Installation of PV panels. - Construction of operation and maintenance building and switch room. - Construction of the substation and connections. - Removal of temporary construction facilities and rehabilitation of disturbed areas.
+- Site establishment and enabling works including ground preparation, construction of the internal access tracks, preliminary civil works and drainage works. - Installation of steel post and framing system for the solar panels. - Installation of steel post and framing system for the solar panels. - Installation of underground cabling (trenching) and installation of inverter stations. - Installation of PV panels. - Construction of operation and maintenance building and switch room. - Construction of the substation and connections. - Construction of the BESS - Removal of temporary construction facilities and rehabilitation of disturbed areas.

-Key jobs during construction will include operators, project managers, mechanical management, labourers, installation experts and technicians.
-It is anticipated that construction employment numbers will peak in mid-2025 with up to 350 personnel required on site, with numbers then progressively declining to 20 in November 2025 (Figure 3-1).
+Key jobs during construction include operators, project managers, mechanical management, labourers, installation experts and technicians.
+It is anticipated that construction employment numbers will peak in during the 7th to the 15th months into the construction with up to 420 personnel required on site, with numbers then progressively declining to 40 towards the end of the construction phase (See Figure 1-1 for construction timelines).